 3. You will feel alone at times

-Yes there will be other people around but you will still feel alone in your heart.
+Yes, there will be other people around but you will still feel alone in your heart.
 I still feel that at times even after 18 months of solo travelling.
-But what i come to realize is it is normal to feel that way.
-I just have to remind myself i am a solo traveler, i chose this path and it is all on me.
+But what I come to realize is it is normal to feel that way.
+I just have to remind myself I am a solo traveller, I chose this path and it is all on me.
 This is unavoidable.
-But how i deal with it, is what makes all the difference.
+But how I deal with it, is what makes all the difference.

 You could always Skype, write to your family and friends, read books or watch movies.
-But important thing is to understand happiness comes from within you, not from others.
+But the important thing is to understand happiness comes from within you, not from others.
 Don’t expect anyone to fill up your alone time.
-World owes you nothing, so no point being upset with your loved ones.
+The world owes you nothing, so no point being upset with your loved ones.